Program Topic Choices

 Suspecting Pulmonary Hypertension (PH) in the Dyspneic Patient: Who, When and How

 Pulmonary hypertension (elevated right ventricular systolic pressure) is common, often caused by left heart disease but also associated with various lung diseases or idiopathic in origin.
-Pulmonary arterial hypertension, a less common but deadly form of PH, usually remains undiagnosed or misdiagnosed until the disease has progressed to an advanced stage.
+A less common but deadly form, PAH is usually undiagnosed or misdiagnosed until it has progressed to an advanced stage.
 This case-based lecture, designed for primary care clinicians, identifies clinical clues for the presence of PH in dyspneic patients; presents keys to differentiating PAH from other more common forms of PH; and offers a practical paradigm for collaborative diagnosis and optimal long-term management of PAH.
 View listing of speakers

 Screening, Diagnosis and Treatment of PAH: An Overview